Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 To illustrate, here are two examples:

 ### Grid cell 22: Company productivity
 Most companies are not aware of their productivity in robust sense.
-Here we show a comparison of total factor productivity growth 2015-2025 for a few large companies.
+Here we show a comparison of total factor productivity growth 2014-2024 for a few large companies.
 Total factor productivity contains all factors outside labor and capital productivity.
 It represents better management practices, innovations, new technology, and more.
 It is a crucial measure of a company's performance.
 If this is low, the company is just scaling labor and capital, not improving its practices.

+This bears repeating.
+Is the company just scaling, or is it improving.
+In the example, Microsoft shows improving practices over time, PepsiCo is slipping.

 <p align="center">
 <img  src="assets/images/tellusant-strategy-grid-cell-22.svg" width="500" alt="Tellusant - Strategy grid cell 22">